Skip to content

 Roles

 Admins can change any member's role from Location Settings → Members.
-The member list shows each person's display name alongside their username, so you can tell members apart even if display names are similar.
+The member list shows each person's display name alongside their email (when available) so admins can tell members apart.

 Default Join Role